camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 +++
 author = "Jakob Freund"
 categories = ["General"]
-date = "2018-10-02T12:00:00+01:00"
+date = "2018-10-18T12:00:00+01:00"
 tags = ["Camunda", "Workflow"] title = "The (Re-)Emergence of Workflow Automation"
 +++

-This blog post is based on the keynote I presented at CamundaCon 2018.
+This blog post is based on the [keynote I presented at CamundaCon 2018](https://www.youtube.com/watch?v=uM3P4Ev3YKM).
 It covers these four points:

 * We’re all turning into technology companies.
 * Digital Transformation relies on Business Process Automation (BPA).